bcohn12/buildsci/README.md

 # buildsci
 A continuous-improvement model for academic paper writing.
+Runs data loading, analysis, and manuscript generation in one fell swoop.

 # Data Sources